4 Simple Ways to Lower Your Blood Pressure Naturally

 Seaweed – Yes, you read that correctly.
 Seaweed lowers blood pressure when it’s high quality, dry wakame seaweed.
 Just 3.3 grams per day.

 Tomatoes – Tomatoes contain lycopene, which is an antioxidant that lowers blood pressure as well as prevents cancer, helps the body fight infection and disease, and alleviates pain caused by nerve damage.
-But go organic because tomatoes are pesticide-ridden.
+But go organic because tomatoes can be pesticide-ridden.

 NEVER underestimate the power of exercise!
 Daily exercise of 40 minutes to 1 hour of aerobic exercise and strength training can decrease the systolic (top) number by 11 points.
 This same daily exercise can do so many other things for your health including improving anxiety, depression, cholesterol, blood sugar, etc.